-- (1) The sum of proved developed reserves and proved undeveloped reserves may not add to net proved developed and undeveloped reserves as a result of rounding. - (2) The revisions in estimates in 2023 are related to: - In Ghana, Jubilee had a positive revision of 14.3 MMBbl and 125.1 Bcf primarily due to positive field performance, the addition of gas sales recognition and positive drilling results, offset by Jubilee net production of 11.2 MMBbl and 9.7 Bcf.
+The revisions in estimates in 2023 are related to:

+- In Ghana, Jubilee had a positive revision of 14.3 MMBbl and 125.1 Bcf primarily due to positive field performance, the addition of gas sales recognition and positive drilling results, offset by Jubilee net production of 11.2 MMBbl and 9.7 Bcf.
 TEN had a negative revision of 7.8 MMBbl and 28.4 Bcf primarily driven by a change in the partnership's development work scope for the TEN Fields and well performance as well as net TEN production of 1.3 MMBbl.
 Overall, for the year ended December 31, 2023, Jubilee had an increase in reserves of 3.1 MMBbl and 115.3 Bcf and TEN had a decrease in reserves of 9.1 MMBbl and 28.4 Bcf.
 We note that the decrease in commodity prices did not result in revisions of estimates. - In Equatorial Guinea, we had a commodity price-related reserves decrease of 0.3 MMBbl and 0.6 Bcf in Ceiba and 0.2 MMBbl and 0.3 Bcf in Okume, with an additional decrease from net production of 0.9 MMBbl and 0.5 Bcf in Ceiba and 2.3 MMBbl and 0.9 Bcf in Okume.
 Production performance and topsides optimization resulted in an increase of 1.5 MMBbl and 1.6 Bcf in Ceiba and an increase of 1.6 MMBbl and 0.3 Bcf in Okume.
 Removal of one of the wells from the development plan in Okume resulted in reserves decrease of 0.3 MMBbl.
 Overall, Equatorial Guinea had a decrease in reserves of 1.0 MMBbl and 0.4 Bcf. - In Mauritania and Senegal, we had a positive revision of 9.7 Bcf due to the optimization of the timing of the Greater Tortue Ahmeyim Phase 1 project.
 We also had a negative revision of 0.4 MMBbl of condensate based on the incorporation of well test results.
-We note that the decrease in commodity prices did not result in revisions of estimates. - In the U.S. Gulf of Mexico, we had a negative reserves revision of 1.8 MMBbl and 2.1 Bcf due to increased watercut at Tornado, production performance at Odd Job and the results of the new well in Marmalard, in addition to commodity price effect of 0.1 MMBbl and 0.1 Bcf, and the net production of 4.9 MMBbl and 4.0 Bcf.
-Overall, for the year ended December 31, 2023, the U.S. Gulf of Mexico had a reserves decrease of 6.8 MMBbl and 6.2 Bcf.
+We note that the decrease in commodity prices did not result in revisions of estimates. - In the Gulf of America, we had a negative reserves revision of 1.8 MMBbl and 2.1 Bcf due to increased watercut at Tornado, production performance at Odd Job and the results of the new well in Marmalard, in addition to commodity price effect of 0.1 MMBbl and 0.1 Bcf, and the net production of 4.9 MMBbl and 4.0 Bcf.
+Overall, for the year ended December 31, 2023, the Gulf of America had a reserves decrease of 6.8 MMBbl and 6.2 Bcf.